wavefrontHQ/docs/pages/doc/charts_creating.md

 Wavefront provides two methods for constructing query language queries: Query Builder and manual construction.

 ### Using Query Builder to Construct a Query

-Wavefront Query Builder is a great starting option for users new to Wavefront because it doesn't require any knowledge of the query language syntax.
-Query Builder constructs a query based on a set of components (metric name, source|sourceTag|pointTag filters, advanced functions) that you specify.
+[Wavefront Query Builder](query_language_query_builder) is a great starting option for users new to Wavefront because it doesn't require any knowledge of the query language syntax.
+Query Builder constructs a query based on a set of components (metric name, source, source tag, and point tag filters, advanced functions) that you specify.

 In the image below, we specified the metric name `~sample.requests.total.num`, point tag `az=us-west-1`, and a 10-minute moving average function in order to create the following query and chart: `mavg(10m, ts(~sample.requests.total.num, az="us-west-1"))`.

 ![query_builder_2](images/query_builder_2.png)

-For details on using Query Builder, see [Query Builder](query_language_query_builder).

 ### Manually Constructing a Query

 If you are familiar with [Wavefront Query Language](query_language_getting_started), you can enter the complete expression into the query field.
 For example: `if((ts("requests.latency", tag="az-3" and not source="app-28") as test) > 160, $test, 0)`.

 ![query_field_free_form](images/query_field_free_form.png)